pulibrary/dspace-development/README.md

 ### Accessing DSpace

-One running, DSpace should accessible at [http://localhost:8888/jspui/](http://localhost:8888/jspui/).
+Once running, DSpace should accessible at [http://localhost:8888/jspui/](http://localhost:8888/jspui/).
 The administrator account created for the installation is `admin@localhost` using the password `secret`.